Top Canadian runners set to duel at Tamarack Ottawa Race Weekend

 “Once again I look forward to racing at the Tamarack Ottawa Race Weekend,” said Duchene.
 “I love the energetic atmosphere, fun with the family, scenic race route, and competitive field.
 Any opportunity that Lanni and I can race each other only makes us stronger and there’s no better place than in our nation’s capital.”

 “Every year we try to assemble the best field of runners from across Canada and around the world.” said, Manny Rodrigues, Elite Athlete Coordinator for the Tamarack Ottawa Race Weekend.
-“In doing so, we hope to be able to set a stage that helps our Canadian athletes to push their limits and achieve new levels.”
+“In doing so, we hope to be able to set a stage that helps our Canadian athletes which is not similar to playing casino games such as slot machine or rel money slot machine in Canadian online casino sites to push their limits and achieve new levels.”

 About the Tamarack Ottawa Race Weekend